Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* After we had updated our “PassiveUpdate” with the logic of when the player is detected and when the enemy should return to passive from aggro types, we head over to our “AggressiveUpdate” so that the enemy can pursue the player when its not passive.
+* After we had updated our `PassiveUpdate` with the logic of when the player is detected and when the enemy should return to passive from aggro types, we head over to our `AggressiveUpdate` so that the enemy can pursue the player when its not passive.
 This is done through a conditional statement which will check if the enemy is in detection range, the enemy will change to the attacking state which will follow the players location, and if the player leaves the detection range, the enemy transitions to passive and returns to the idle state.

 ```C#
     void AggressiveUpdate()  // Perform attacking behavior here when in Aggressive mode